eljost/pysisyphus/docs/installation.rst

     #[qcengine]
     # QCEngine must not have an entry explicit entry in the .pysisyphusrc.
 It is used
     # via its python interface and can be installed as an extra with pip (see above).
-    # The user is reference to the QCEngine for any further questions.
+    # The user is referenced to the QCEngine-documentation for any further questions.

     [xtb]
     # Cmd to execute.
 Please ensure that xtb is on your $PATH.